Skip to Content

 It also has some buff in front of the eye, the rest of the underparts are white with some dark brown spotting, and it has some brown on the sides of the lower belly.
 This thrush species also has a dark bill with a pale base, and pinkish legs.

-The Swainson’s Thrush is a common species that breeds in boreal and coniferous forests in Canada, the Rocky Mountains, some parts of the northern USA, and from Washington to southern California.
+The Swainson’s Thrush is a common small songbird that breeds in boreal and coniferous forests in Canada, the Rocky Mountains, some parts of the northern USA, and from Washington to southern California.
 Many also migrate throughout the USA.

 #8 Barred Owl